-If you are on Mac and needed to install some kind of package or software the changes you came across Homebrew are about 99%.
+If you are on Mac and need to install some package or software, the changes you came across Homebrew are about 99%.

 You use homebrew in your terminal, my favorite terminal is iTerm2.

 Installing homebrew on Mac

 The installation is one of the easiest I've ever seen.